Christopher A. Seeger: Career

 Seeger's first job out of law school was with a "white-shoe" firm that represented major corporations, which he left in 1993 to work instead on behalf of plaintiffs.
 In 1999 he co-founded with Stephen A. Weiss the plaintiffs’ law firm Seeger Weiss LLP.
-As of 2020, the firm maintains offices in New York, New Jersey, and Pennsylvania.
+As of 2020, the firm’s main office is in Ridgefield Park, New Jersey.

 In 2003, Seeger recovered a $2 million verdict following a six-week jury trial against drug maker Pfizer on behalf of a Brooklyn resident who sustained livery injury following her use of the diabetes medication Rezulin.
 The case was the first Rezulin matter to be tried in New York and represented a watershed result in the nationwide Rezulin litigation.
 Seeger subsequently reached a global settlement with Pfizer on behalf of his firm's clients.

 In 2005, Seeger was appointed co-lead counsel of Vioxx-related MDL against Merck by U.S. District Judge Eldon Fallon.
 In 2007, Seeger won a $47.5 million verdict on behalf of an individual plaintiff, Idaho postal worker Frederick "Mike" Humeston, who suffered a heart attack after taking the drug.
 In 2008, Seeger was a lead negotiator in the $4.85 billion Vioxx settlement on behalf of plaintiffs.
 Seeger was one of the first lawyers to file a Vioxx-related injury lawsuit against Merck.

 In 2009, Seeger represented homeowners who had defective Chinese-manufactured drywall installed in their homes.
 The drywall emitted noxious fumes which caused headaches and rashes, made breathing difficult, and damaged household wiring and plumbing.
 Seeger secured the initial trial victories against the companies that produced and distributed the drywall, paving the way for a subsequent $1 billion nationwide settlement.

 In 2011, he was appointed to the Plaintiffs' Executive Committee in the multidistrict litigation related to DePuy Orthopaedics' defective hip implants, which resulted in DePuy's parent company Johnson & Johnson agreeing to a global settlement of $2.5 billion.

 Since 2012, Seeger served as lead counsel representing retired NFL players in a suit brought against the league for hiding the dangers of concussion injuries.
 He negotiated a settlement in which the NFL agreed to pay an uncapped amount, estimated to be over $1.5 billion, to address the medical costs of over 20,000 former players who suffered traumatic brain injuries during their professional careers.
 The settlement was approved by a federal court and upheld by the Third Circuit Court of Appeals in April 2016.
-As of September, 2022, more than $1 billion in claims have been approved.
+As of September 2023, more than $1.2 billion in claims have been approved.

 In 2016, Seeger was appointed to the Plaintiffs’ Steering Committee in the “clean diesel” litigation against German automaker Volkswagen in connection to the company's project to game the emissions tests on their cars.
-He also served on the settlement committee, which negotiated an approximately $14 billion settlement with VW on behalf of plaintiffs.
+He also served on the settlement committee, which negotiated an approximately $21 billion settlement with VW on behalf of plaintiffs.